statiagov/gesmew/guides/content/user/promotions.md

 Option | Description
 |---|---|
 Name | The name you assign for the promotion.
-Event Name | This is what must happen before the system will check to see if the promotion will apply to the order.
-Options are: **Add to cart** (any time an item is added to the cart), **Order contents changed** (an item is added to or removed from an order, or a quantity for an item in the order changes), **User signup** (a store visitor creates an account on the site), **Coupon code added** (a store visitor inputs a coupon code at checkout.
+Event Name | This is what must happen before the system will check to see if the promotion will apply to the inspection.
+Options are: **Add to cart** (any time an item is added to the cart), **Inspection contents changed** (an item is added to or removed from an inspection, or a quantity for an item in the inspection changes), **User signup** (a store visitor creates an account on the site), **Coupon code added** (a store visitor inputs a coupon code at checkout.
 The code has to match what you input for the code value if you select this option), or **Visit static content page** (a store visitor visits a path that you declare.
 This is often used to ensure that a customer has reviewed your store's policies or has been exposed to some other content that is important to your business model.)
 Advertise | Checking this box will make the promotion visible to site visitors as they shop your store.
 Description | A more thorough explanation of the promotion.
 The customer will be able to see this description at checkout.
 Usage Limit | The maximum total number of times the promotion can be used in your store across all users.
 If you don't input a value for this setting, the promotion can be used an unlimited number of times.
 Beneath this input field is a "Current Usage" counter, which is useful later when you're editing a promotion and need to know how many redemptions the promotion has had.